Cedric Bixler-Zavala

-Cedric Bixler-Zavala (born November 4, 1974) is an American singer and songwriter.
-He is the lead singer and lyricist of the progressive rock band The Mars Volta and the only constant member of the post-hardcore group At the Drive-In, for which he is the lead singer and occasional guitarist.
-He is also the lead singer of the band Antemasque, and sings and plays guitar in his band Zavalaz.
+Cedric Bixler-Zavala (born November 4, 1974) is an American musician.
+He has been the lead singer and lyricist of the progressive rock band The Mars Volta since its inception in 2001.
+He was the lead singer and only constant member of the post-hardcore group At the Drive-In, the lead singer of the band Antemasque, and is a frequent collaborator with musician Omar Rodriguez-Lopez.

 Early life

-Bixler-Zavala was born in the United States to Mexican parents, Dennis Jose Bixler and Rosa Maria Zavala.
+Cedric Bixler-Zavala was born as Cedric Bixler in Redwood City, California.
+His father, Dennis Bixler-Marquez, was born in Mexico City to a white American man of partial German ancestry and a Mexican woman.
+His mother, Rosa Zavala, is Mexican-American and was born in El Paso.
+His father is a professor of Chicano Studies at UTEP.
 His parents were bilingual, but Bixler-Zavala says his command of proper Spanish is limited to "Spanglish".
 His Spanish maternal surname, Zavala, is a Castilian version of Zabala, of Basque origin.
-The earliest paternal ancestors on his mother's side were fishermen and traders from the Basque region of Gipuzkoa and were employed by the Spanish government as colonists to the Spanish Louisiana.

-In the early 1990s, Bixler-Zavala played drums and was a vocalist for a band named Foss which included future Texas congressman, senatorial candidate, and presidential candidate Beto O'Rourke on bass.
+Bixler-Zavala is a high school dropout.
+While attending high school, he was involved in the El Paso punk scene, playing in a number of local bands.
+This is where he met lifelong friend and collaborator Omar Rodriguez-Lopez, whom he has known since the age of thirteen.

+Career

+In the 1990s, Bixler-Zavala played in a slew of local, El Paso punk bands such as Distorted Silence, Three Blind Bats, Phantasmagoria, Jerk, Marcellus Wallace, Thee Gambede Meatleak, The Fall on Deaf Ears, and Los Dregtones who released the cassette, 5 Song Alibi, in 1994.